 SECTION 1.
-GENERAL DUTIES OF THE HOMELESS PROGRAMS

-COORDINATORMANAGER.
-The Coordinator Manager shall function as the chief executive officer of the Partnership.
-The Coordinator-Manager shall perform all duties as may be incident to the office and all duties as delegated by the Leadership Team.
-The management of the staff of the Partnership shall be the sole responsibility of the Coordinator Manager.
-It will be the duty of the Coordinator Manager to act in an advisory capacity to the other officers, the Leadership Team, the Orange County Board of Commissioners, the Orange County Manager and the Committees in order to promote the projects and activities of the Partnership in accordance with the Memorandum of Understanding between Orange County and the Towns of Chapel Hill, Carrboro, and Hillsborough and the Leadership Team.
-The Coordinator Manager shall be an ex-officio, non-voting member of the Leadership Team, the Executive Committee, and all committees.
-The Coordinator Manager shall also serve as the Secretary of the Partnership.
-The Manager will provide staff and scoring support to the Project Review Committee for the purposes of ESG and CoC funding competitions as well as program performance monitoring and oversight.
-Manager will not participate in any initial application for funding submitted by Orange County.
-The Coordinator Manager shall support the HMIS implementation and complete all HUD-required data submissions, including PIT/HIC and system performance measures by annual deadlines established by HUD (see below, Article VI, Data Collection & Assessment).
-The Coordinator Manager shall organize and staff workgroups as needed for time-limited projects.
-At the end of the period of employment, the Coordinator-Manager shall deliver to the Leadership Team all books, papers, and property of the Partnership.
+GENERAL DUTIES OF THE HOMELESS PROGRAMS COORDINATOR.
+The Coordinator shall function as the chief executive officer of the Partnership.
+The Coordinator shall perform all duties as may be incident to the office and all duties as delegated by the Leadership Team.
+The management of the staff of the Partnership shall be the sole responsibility of the Coordinator.
+It will be the duty of the Coordinator to act in an advisory capacity to the other officers, the Leadership Team, the Orange County Board of Commissioners, the Orange County Manager and the Committees in order to promote the projects and activities of the Partnership in accordance with the Memorandum of Understanding between Orange County, NC and the Towns of Chapel Hill, Carrboro, and Hillsborough and the Leadership Team.
+The Coordinator shall be an ex-officio, non-voting member of the Leadership Team, the Executive Committee, and all committees.
+The Coordinator shall also serve as the Secretary of the Partnership.
+The Coordinator shall support the NC HMIS implementation and complete all HUD-required data submissions, including PIT/HIC, AHAR, and system performance measures by annual deadlines established by HUD (see below, Article VI, Data Collection & Assessment).
+The Coordinator shall organize and staff workgroups as needed for time-limited projects.
+At the end of the period of employment, the Coordinator shall deliver to the Leadership Team all books, papers, and property of the Partnership.